sitkatech/zybach-community/README.md

    Get the latest `.env`, `appsecrets.json`, `build.ini` files from a colleague as there may be environment variables added since the last time you ran the project.

 4. **Reach out to a colleague:**
-   If you’re stuck, ask another developer who has recently worked on the project for help.
+   If youâ€™re stuck, ask another developer who has recently worked on the project for help.

 ---